Ghulam Muhammad Mahar Medical College: Hostels Block

-The construction work of a Girl's Hostel has been completed and now it is functional.
+The construction work of a Girls' Hostel has been completed and now it is functional.
 According to assistant engineer of the GMMMC project there were 90 rooms in the girls’ hostel where about 270 students are residing while structure of boys’ hostel had been completed and finishing work is going on which will be completed soon.
-The girl's hostel has been named as Begum Nusrat Bhutto Female Student's Hostel.
+The girls' hostel has been named as Begum Nusrat Bhutto Female Students' Hostel.

 Recognition

 Pakistan Medical & Dental Council Islamabad inspected Ghulam Muhammad Mahar Medical College Sukkur on 25 April 2008 and thoroughly re-inspected it on 22 November 2008.
 At the best of satisfaction the team recommended GMMMMC for registration.
 Federal Ministry of Health Government of Pakistan Islamabad has notified it as recognized Medical College.
 Now GMMMC is fully recognized by the PMDC, Higher Education Commission of Pakistan (HEC), and the World Health Organization (WHO).
 The College of Physicians and Surgeons of Pakistan has recognized its Teaching Hospitals for post-graduate training leading to FCPS and MCPS degrees in different disciplines of Medicine and surgery.